Welcome to the Healthy Bones, Build Them for Life® Patient Registry

 - Help NOF to create programs that are most useful to patients and caregivers.

 Your participation at work

 Thanks to all those who have participated in the patient registry to date, NOF has been able to learn more about what life is like with osteopenia and osteoporosis.
 Click here for a summary of what NOF has learned so far.
-Your continued participation will help us learn even more!
+This is an ongoing initiative.
+We will continue to collect date from patients and caregivers, which will help us learn more about what you need most.